slowernews/wisdom-tldr/chapters/chapter_3_action.md

 'Work on the hearts and minds of others.' -- Robert Greene (12th, 14th, 33rd and 43rd laws of power)*

 - People’s need for validation and recognition, their need to feel important, is the best kind of weakness to exploit.
+- To persuade up, focus on interests; to persuade down focus on emotions.
+- Use absence and bait to attract people.
+However use absence with moderation or soon you'll not be needed.It will become a challenge for them to win your affections.
+The ability to make others come to you is a weapon far more powerful than any tool of aggression.
-- Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
+- Instead of killing, charm the snake to fight the other ones.
 Listen actively and maintain rapport.
-Know your audience.
 First they have to trust you.
-Keep your word and prove your worth, the new guy as always to prove himself.
+Keep your word and prove your worth, the new guy has always to prove himself.
-- To persuade up, focus in interests; to persuade down focus in emotions.
-- In the long run, the ability to make others come to you is a weapon far more powerful than any tool of aggression.
-- Stay aloof and people will come to you.
-It will become a challenge for them to win your affections.
-- Use absence and bait to attract people.
-However use absence with moderation or soon you'll not be needed.
-- Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.

 > *'Make other people come to you: use bait if necessary.'
 'Learn to keep people dependent on you.'
 Use absence to increase respect and honor.' -- Robert Greene (8th, 11th and 16th laws of power)*

 > *'To combat an adversary, become their friend.' -- Kevin Kelly*

+> *'Treating a person to a meal never fails, and is so easy to do.
+It’s powerful with old friends and a great way to make new friends.' -- Kevin Kelly*

+> *'Compliment people behind their back.
+It’ll come back to you.' -- Kevin Kelly*